 - Free photos of your visit via their Facebook page.

-The map marker on their Facebook page is inaccurate, and their website states it takes around 1 hour to drive from Pattaya.
-I was a little surprised to find the location of the sanctuary is just past Mabrachan Lake on Soi Siam Country Club Road.
+I was a little surprised to find the location of the elephant sanctuary is just past Mabrachan Lake on Soi Siam Country Club Road, just a short distance from central Pattaya.
 You can find it on this Google map.